This comprehensive guide covers all aspects of family leave, including maternity leave, paternity leave, shared parental leave and adoption leave.

 Temporary staff are a common solution to the challenge, however employers must be aware of the rights of temporary staff and be sure not to fall foul of the law when employing workers on a short-term basis.
-If the period that a temporary worker is employed extends to 12 months or longer, temporary staff will be given more employment rights.
+Staff on fixed-term contracts must not be treated less favourably than permanent employees carrying out the same role.

 Keeping in touch days

-‘Keeping in touch days’ (KIT) apply to maternity leave and adoption leave.
+‘Keeping in touch days’ (KIT days) apply to maternity leave and adoption leave.